 More than that, you can create an additional ongoing revenue stream that requires a little effort each month at your end but can provide a significant benefit to your client in the form of increased sales or sales leads for their business.

-Here we look at how to determine which aspects of your web design work is most effective to help the client’s website achieve its aims, by a process known as split testing.
+Here we look at how to determine which aspects of your web design work are most effective to help the client’s website achieve its aims by a process known as split testing.

 Web designers might check whether: